icgc-argo/argo-docs/docs/submission/registering-samples.md

 1. Click on the **Register Samples** section in the left menu for your program.
 1. Download the **TSV Template** for the sample registration file and format it according to the current [Data Dictionary](/dictionary) specifications.

-For help with formatting this file, please refer to [Tips for Formatting your TSV files]( submitting-clinical-data#tips-for-formatting-your-tsv-files)
+For help with formatting this file, please refer to [Tips for Formatting your TSV files]( submitting-clinical-data#tips-for-formatting-tsv-files)

 ### Step 2: Upload Sample Registration TSV File
 ![Upload Files](/assets/submission/register-2-upload.png)

-1. Once your file is formatted, click the **Upload File** button and select your file from the browser.
+1. Once your file is formatted, click the **Upload File** button and select your file from the browser window.
 Only TSV file types are supported, and the file name must begin with the *sample-registration* and end with _.tsv_.
 1. Upon uploading, if there are any errors in your file they will be displayed within the Sample Registration workspace.
 The error report will also be available for download.
 You must fix all of the errors that are listed within your sample registration file and then reupload it.
 1. Valid files will be available for preview in the Sample Registration workspace.
 You can review the new samples (purple star) versus previously registered samples (grey star) by filtering the table on the star column.